james-a-rob/KodaStream/docs/getting-started.md

 You now have two servers running locally on your machine.

-1. **The Air API** on port 4000.
+1. **The KodaStream API** on port 4000.
 This is a REST API that manages creation and updating of events.
 Use this API to start your live streams.
 The events endpoint can be called at http://localhost:4000/events.
-2. **The Air Content Server** on port 3000.
+2. **The KodaStream Content Server** on port 3000.
 This server is used to distribute the live stream to viewers.
 It uses the HLS protocol.
 A simple demo page that streams event with id 1 is available at  http://localhost:3000

 ## Starting an event